Acupuncture for Arthritis

 Does the Medical Establishment Approve of Acupuncture?

 Yes.
-There are approximately 6,500 licensed acupuncturists in the U.S. and 3,000 doctors who perform acupuncture as part of their medical practice.
-In addition, the World Health Organization currently recognizes more than 40 medical problems, ranging from allergies to AIDS, which can be helped by acupuncture treatment.
+There are approximately 28,000 licensed acupuncturists in the U.S. In addition, the World Health Organization currently recognizes about 30 medical problems, ranging from allergies to pain, which can be helped by acupuncture treatment.
 Lastly, the FDA regulates acupuncture needles as medical devices.

 Will My Health Insurance Policy Cover Acupuncture Treatment?